NiklasAbraham/GroupDataLiteracy/README.md

 ## Concept Extraction from Movie Plots

-The `src/analysis/chunking/test_single_chunking.py` script implements a concept extraction pipeline that maps movie plot nouns to a fixed semantic concept space using embedding-based similarity.
+The concept extraction pipeline maps movie plot nouns to a fixed semantic concept space, enabling quantitative analysis of thematic content evolution over time.
+This is implemented in `src/analysis/chunking/test_single_chunking.py` for single-movie analysis and supports batch processing for temporal drift studies.

 ### Overview